reem/rfcs/text/0000-join-types.md

 Create a different syntax for implicit instantiation of regular enums.

+Allow joins to be introduced by type inference.

+Use a totally different strategy for dealing with duplicates as a result of generics or even types such as `uint | uint` (though the latter would be strongly discouraged as a code smell).

+Type hints are not mandatory when disambiguating a join, if the compiler can tell the type from the pattern.

 # Unresolved questions

 Should joins come with subtyping and conversions, i.e. should there be an